subhash48/Major1/README.md

 #Group Members:

-1. Subhash Galla(Major.c, Major.h and replace.c)
+1. Subhash Galla(Major.c, Major.h, replace.c, reverse.c)
-2. Murali Sai Vejendla(Major.c and power.c)
+2. Murali Sai Vejendla(Major.c, power.c and palindrome.c)
-3. Mario Nolasco Cortez(Major.c and palindrome.c)
-4. Rome Hatsushiba(Major.c and reverse)

 #Project Overview
 This project implements a menu-driven program where the user can select from a set of bitwise operations to perform on a given integer less than 2 billion.
 The operations are: